idrinth-thalui/core/dialogue/creatures/IdrinthFollowerDialogueDwarvenCenturionAttack.md

 - I'll cut you down to my level!
 - Trinimac, a worthy opponent!
 - Be true, my blade!
-- Fall apart, you mini-Numidium!
+- Fall apart, you mini Numidium!
 - Your size does not matter!